vision10/mssql-ssrs/README.md

 - `rootFolder`: base folder added to `reportPath` parameters, default '/'
 - `cache`: specify whether to cache report list, by default hidden reports are not kept, default true
-- `useRs2010`: specify witch version of wsdl should client use (2010/2012), default true
+- `useRs2012`: specify witch version of wsdl should client use (2010/2012), default uses 2010

 #### Security